joeyates/highline-test/README.md

 StringIO objects for input and output.

-The problem with this approach is that it is hard to seperate the test, which pushes data to the input stream, and the application which reads that data.
+The problem with this approach is that it is hard to seperate the test, which pushes data to the input stream, and the application, which reads that data.

 HighLine::Test resolves this problem by forking the test process.
 One fork runs the tests, the other runs the application.